-In addition to basic schedule settings you can also configure recurring backup jobs, which is perfect solution for the small business or startup environment.
+In addition to basic schedule settings, you can also configure recurring backup jobs, which is a perfect solution for the small business or startup environment

 A Few Tips on the Small Business Backup Schedule

-Here are some tips that will help you to improve your backup strategy.
+Backup schedule won’t guarantee you the protection.
+Here are some more tips that will help you to improve your backup strategy.